 Aqua Sphere Alpha Fins are unique in that they are constructed entirely of EVA foam.
 EVA is soft and pliable, and there’s a lot of flexibility to the fin when compared to traditional fins made of semi-hard rubbers or plastics.

 The EVA foam makes Alpha Fins positively buoyant, which means they float when placed in the water, rather than sink like other plastic and certain rubber fins.
-The bottom of the Alpha Fin, near the place where your toes go, has two small holes in it to allow water to drain out easily.
-This is definitely a plus, since water left over in the foot pocket would grow mold otherwise.
+The bottom of the Alpha Fin, near the opening where your toes sit, has two small holes in it to allow water to drain out easily.
+This is definitely a plus, since moisture left over in the foot pocket would otherwise grow mold.
 Allowing for water drainage as well as air flow is a simple design feature that helps these fins last much longer than fins constructed without such vents.
 The holes are small enough that they don’t have any effect on the resistance created by the fins, and you don’t notice the vents when swimming with them.

-In summary, this is certainly a unique fin design and one that you’ll really need to try out yourself to determine how well they work for your swim routine.
+To sum up, this is certainly a unique fin design and one that you’ll really need to try out yourself to determine how they’ll work for your swim routine.